mattermost/docs/source/developer/api.md

 # Mattermost APIs

-Mattermost APIs let you integrate your favorite tools and services withing your Mattermost experience.
+Mattermost APIs let you integrate your favorite tools and services within your Mattermost instance.

 ## Slack-compatible Webhooks